pyroscope/pyrocore/docs/updating.rst

    That way, diffs get easy and nothing can be lost
    – you ‘just’ need to do the merging.

-   Read `rTorrent Configuration`_ about how to avoid changing standard files by using ``_rtlocal.rc`` instead, and/or your own added files in ``rtorrent.d``.
+   Read :ref:`make-rtorrent-config` about how to avoid changing standard files by using ``_rtlocal.rc`` instead, and/or your own added files in ``rtorrent.d``.
    Then you have a way more painless updating experience – next time, anyway.